pocc/tshark.dev/content/packetcraft/tshark_colorized.md

 | BSD      | [gnome-terminal](http://manpages.ubuntu.com/manpages/cosmic/man1/gnome-terminal.1.html),  Any terminal using `libvte` |

-[1]: Note that you can call Powershell from Mobaxterm or WSL, but given that Powershell does not support truecolor, you are limited to using bash pseudo-terminals on Windows to get truecolor.
+[1]: Note that you can call Powershell from Mobaxterm or WSL, but given that Powershell does not support 24bit-color, you are limited to using bash pseudo-terminals on Windows to get 24bit-color.

 ## Windows Considerations

-_As with most things terminal, Windows complicates things_
+_As with most things terminal, Windows complicates things._

 ### The problem